Karim-bakhtyar/Optimus-Syria-WEC/docs/about.md

 <h3>Project Scope – Optimus Syria</h3>

 Project Goal:
-The aim of this project is to design and develop a complete Onshore Wind Energy Converter (WEC) optimized for the climatic, technical, and market conditions of Syria, in cooperation with Damascus University and Fachhochschule Kiel.</p>
+The aim of this project is to design and develop a complete Onshore Wind Energy Converter (WEC) optimized for the climatic, technical, and market conditions of Syria, in cooperation with Damascus University and Fachhochschule Kiel.

 The final WEC should:
 <ul>